-The Company's real estate securities are comprised of CMBS and are accounted for in accordance with ASC Topic 320, Investments - Debt and Equity Securities ("ASC 320").
-The Company has chosen to make a fair value option election pursuant to ASC Topic 825, Financial Instruments for its securities and, therefore, its real estate securities are recorded at fair value on the consolidated balance sheets.
-The periodic changes in fair value are recorded in current period earnings on the consolidated statements of operations as a component of net unrealized gain (loss) in value of real estate securities.
+The Company's real estate securities were comprised of CMBS and were accounted for in accordance with ASC Topic 320, Investments - Debt and Equity Securities ("ASC 320").
+The Company has chosen to make a fair value option election pursuant to ASC Topic 825, Financial Instruments for its securities and, therefore, its real estate securities are recorded at fair value on the consolidated balance sheets while they were still held by the Company.
+The periodic changes in fair value were recorded in period earnings on the consolidated statements of operations as a component of net unrealized gain (loss) in value of real estate securities.
 These investments generally meet the requirements to be classified as available-for-sale under ASC 320, which requires the securities to be carried at fair value on the balance sheet with changes in fair value recorded to other comprehensive income on the Company's consolidated statement of changes in stockholders' equity.
-Electing the fair value option permits the Company to record changes in fair value of its investments in the consolidated statements of operations which, in management's view, more appropriately reflects the results of operations for a particular reporting period.
+Electing the fair value option allowed the Company to record changes in fair value of its investments in the consolidated statements of operations which, in management's view, more appropriately reflected the results of operations for periods during which they were held.

-The Company records its transactions in securities on a trade date basis and recognizes realized gains and losses on securities transactions on an identified cost basis.
+The Company recorded its transactions in securities on a trade date basis and recognizes realized gains and losses on securities transactions on an identified cost basis.